pboutinaud/SHiVAi/README.md

 ### Brain parcellation and region-wise statistics

-The SHiVAi pipeline relies on the extraction of the brain, at minima, and offers the possibility to count cCSVD biomarkers by brain region if a brain parcellation is available.
+The SHiVAi pipeline relies on the extraction of the brain, at minima to crop the volume to the proper dimensions, and offers the possibility to count cCSVD biomarkers by brain region if a brain parcellation is available.
 These options are set with the `brain_seg` argument of the shiva command lines (as is presented below).
 This argument can be set to `shiva`, `premasked`, `synthseg`, or `custom`.

 By default, SHiVAi uses `shiva`, which computes a brain mask using an AI model.
 Using `premasked` tells the pipeline that the input images are already brain-extracted, and using `custom` (without specifying a lookup-table with the `custom_LUT` argument) tells the pipeline to look for a brain mask among the input data (see [Data structures accepted by SHiVAi](#data-structures-accepted-by-shivai) for more details).
 In these three cases, the biomarker metrics are computed over the whole brain.

 However, SHiVAi also accepts brain parcellations and will then associate each biomarker with a region and provide more details about their distribution across the brain.
-This can be done with the `custom` argument by filling the `custom_LUT` argument with the path to a look-up table stored in a file (see the accepted format in the command line help).
-But the way we recommand is to use the `synthseg` argument:
+To do this we recommend using the `synthseg` argument (see next paragraph).
+This can be achieved with the `custom` argument by filling the `custom_LUT` argument with the path to a look-up table stored in a file (see the accepted format in the command line help).

 In our implementation, we mainly worked with the [Synthseg parcellation](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) to generate custom parcellation for each type of biomarker (hemispheres are always differenciated in the labels):
 - For PVS, we distinguish the basal ganglia territory, the cerebral white matter (away from the BG), the hippocampus, the cerebellum, the ventral diencephalon, the brainstem.
 - For WMH, we segregate biomarkers between shallow, deep, periventricular, and cerebellar white matter, as well as the brain stem.
 - For CMB and Lacuna, we used the [The Microbleed Anatomical Rating Scale (MARS)](https://doi.org/10.1212/wnl.0b013e3181c34a7d).

 Synthseg is a project completly independent from Shiva and it was used here as a very convenient and powerful tool.
 As such, we do not directly provide the Synthseg software.
-However, it can be installed through the steps mentioned in [Traditional python install](#traditional-python-install) or, if you are using Apptainer to run SHiVAi (with the "Fully contained process" or the "mixed approach"), we provide a [recipe](src/shivai/scripts/slicer_run_preprocessing.py) to build an Apptainer image that will contain Synthseg and is designed to properly interface with SHiVAi.
+However, it can be installed through the steps mentioned in [Traditional python install](#traditional-python-install) or, if you are using Apptainer to run SHiVAi (with the "Fully contained process" or the "mixed approach"), we provide a [recipe](apptainer/apptainer_synthseg_tf.recipe) to build an Apptainer image that will contain Synthseg and is designed to properly interface with SHiVAi.
 More details can be found in the [corresponding section of our Apptainer readme](apptainer/README.md#synthseg-apptainer-image).

 ### Running SHiVAi from a container